futuregrid/virtual-cluster/README.md

     $ euca-add-keypair youruserkey > youruserkey.pem
     $ chmod 0600 youruserkey.pem

+You can also use our tool to create a userkey for you, but you need to specify the userkey name in confifuration file which is listed below.
+The key can be created if you use --create-key argument before any subcommands when you first run our tool.
+For more help,

+    $ fg-cluster --help

-NOTE: For more information, you can refer to tutorial at:
+NOTE: For more information about nova credentials, you can refer to tutorial at:

 * https://portal.futuregrid.org/tutorials/openstack